 Signs and Symptoms

-The most common symptoms of acute meningitis are sudden onset of high-grade fever, headache, neck pain and vomiting.
-The clinical features of this dread disease include reflex spasm of the spinal nerves resulting in a positive Kernig sign (i.e. difficulty to straighten the raised leg due to pain) and neck stiffness on patient’s physical examination.
-The neck stiffness further results in Brudzinski's sign, which causes the flexion of patient's hips and knees with the proportionate induced flexion of neck.
+The most common symptoms of acute meningitis are sudden onset of high-grade fever, headache, neck pain, and vomiting.
+The clinical features of this dread disease include reflex spasm of the spinal nerves resulting in a positive Kernig sign (i.e. difficulty to straighten the raised leg due to pain) and neck stiffness on the patient’s physical examination.
+The neck stiffness further results in Brudzinski's sign, which causes the flexion of the patient's hips and knees with the proportionate induced flexion of the neck.
 Other symptoms include intolerance towards loud sounds (phonophobia) and difficulty in coordination.
-Bacterial meningitis is a life threatening condition with more than 80% fatality rate of the infected untreated individuals.
-The condition results in characteristic rash that is not apparent in the patients of viral meningitis.
-However, the surviving patients may experience learning disabilities and hearing loss due to the brain damage by the bacterial species.
+Bacterial meningitis is a life-threatening condition with more than 80% fatality rate of the infected untreated individuals.
+The condition results in a characteristic rash that is not apparent in the patients with viral meningitis.
+However, the surviving patients may experience learning disabilities and hearing loss due to brain damage by the bacterial species.

 Transmission and Routes of Infection

-The pathogen primarily infects patient’s respiratory tract, intestine or skin and its appendages.
+The pathogen primarily infects a patient’s respiratory tract, intestine, or skin and its appendages.
 The complicated middle ear and paranasal sinuses infections of childhood have the scope of transmission to cerebral meninges, thereby resulting in dread meningeal complications.
-The invading bacterial pathogens of meningitis transmitted through the exchange of respiratory (oral) secretions by direct close contact with the diseased patient.
+The invading bacterial pathogens of meningitis are transmitted through the exchange of respiratory (oral) secretions by direct close contact with the diseased patient.

-The risk factors of meningeal infections vary with age, community setting, travel and exposure to the disease causing organisms.
+The risk factors of meningeal infections vary with age, community setting, travel, and exposure to the disease-causing organisms.
 Different types of meningeal pathogens become the cause of infection in various age groups.
-However, infants risk for capturing bacterial meningitis is comparatively higher as compared to other age groups in the same geographical location.
-Similarly, people residing in larger groups have an increased risk of occurrence of the disease.
-Travelling to regions of meningeal epidemics increases the risk of transmission of disease pathogen to the travellers.
+However, infants' risk for capturing bacterial meningitis is comparatively higher as compared to other age groups in the same geographical location.
+Similarly, people residing in larger groups have an increased risk of the occurrence of the disease.
+Traveling to regions of meningeal epidemics increases the risk of transmission of disease pathogen to the travelers.
 Scientists engaged in studying the meningeal pathogens get prone to become the victim of this communicable illness.

-The people living in close contact of the infected individuals need to undergo antibiotic therapy to decrease the risk of the contagious infection.
-Vaccination recommended for children against meningitis pathogens including, Neisseria meningitidis (meningococcus), Streptococcus pneumoniae (pneumococcus) and Haemophilus influenzae type b (Hib).
+The people living in close contact with the infected individuals need to undergo antibiotic therapy to decrease the risk of the contagious infection.
+Vaccination is recommended for children against meningitis pathogens including, Neisseria meningitides (meningococcus), Streptococcus pneumoniae (pneumococcus), and Haemophilus influenzae type b (Hib).
 Persons with immunocompromised states are required to stringently follow hygiene and practice precautions like avoiding contact with the infected patients.
-Polysaccharide and meningococcal conjugate vaccines need administration to control the infection in elderly people.
-Susceptible people with congenital or acquired absence of spleen need prophylactic treatment with antibiotics or administration of pneumococcal vaccine to reduce the probability of pneumococcal infection.
+Polysaccharide and meningococcal conjugate vaccines need the administration to control the infection in elderly people.
+Susceptible people with congenital or acquired absence of spleen need prophylactic treatment with antibiotics or administration of the pneumococcal vaccine to reduce the probability of pneumococcal infection.

 The clinical diagnosis follows the lab testing performed to confirm the suspected cause of meningeal infection.
-The following lab investigations executed to acquire a definitive diagnosis after clinical correlation with the test findings.
+The following lab investigations help acquire a definitive diagnosis after clinical correlation with the test findings.